Geilo Airport, Dagali

-Geilo Airport, Dagali (Geilo flyplass, Dagali; formerly Geilo lufthavn, Dagali; ICAO: ENDI) is a private airport located at Dagali in Hol in Viken county, Norway.
+Geilo Airport, Dagali (Geilo flyplass, Dagali; formerly Geilo lufthavn, Dagali; ICAO: ENDI) is a private airport located at Dagali in Hol in Buskerud, Norway.
 It was previously a public airport that was both a regional airport and served international tourist charter airlines serving the nearby ski resorts centered on Geilo.
 The airport opened in 1985, but failed commercially and was eventually closed in 2003.

 Originally featuring a 1300 m runway, it was extended to 1800 m in 1988.
 Now it is limited to 850 m which can still be used for private aircraft.
 The airport has been converted to a go cart track, though there is still some general aviation at the airport.
 The commercial services have been moved to Fagernes Airport, Leirin, which opened in 1987.
 The airport is owned and operated by a company owned by the municipalities of Hol and Nore og Uvdal.